Caterpillars are the larvae of butterflies and moths and can cause severe damage to plants.

 To get rid of caterpillars follow these steps:

-We recommend spraying with Organic Caterpillar BioControl (naturally occuring soil bacterium Bacillus thuringiensis kurstaki or Btk).
+- We recommend spraying with Organic Caterpillar BioControl (naturally occurring soil bacterium Bacillus thuringiensis kurstaki or Btk).
 Beneficial insects such as ladybirds and bees are not harmed when using this BioGro certified organic product and there is no withholding period.

 The armyworm's diet comprises mainly of grasses and some small grain crops.
 When Army worms feed on the foliage and shoots of grass they leave bare patches.
 An infestation can be hard to detect as the caterpillars migrate to new feeding areas in the cool of the night.
 When the caterpillars near pupation, they can devastate an entire crop in a few days.
 The parent moth rarely does any damage and is not often seen as they mainly fly at night.
 These 45mm-long, greeny-brown grubs hide in the lawn thatch during the day.
 Look for small moths over your lawn at dusk.
 These are the adult army worms mating and laying eggs.

 Cutworms such as greasy cutworms chew the stems of young plants at night and hide in the soil around the base of the attacked plant during the day.
 They climb up stems and chew large holes in leaves of a wide variety of garden plants.

 Organic Caterpillar BioControl - The active ingredient in this product is Bacillus thuringiensis kurstaki (Btk) which is a naturally occurring soil bacterium.
 When ingested by the larvae of insects (caterpillars) it is activated in the caterpillar's alkaline gut where it produces a toxin that is lethal to the caterpillar.
 In the acid guts of other animals it is destroyed and is totally harmless.
 Btk is both safe, with no withholding period on crops, and highly effective.

 Butterflies and moths are members of the order Lepidoptera.